Deploying Rails Applications with Unicorn

 This guide will walk you through deploying a new Rails application to Heroku using the Unicorn web server.
 For basic Rails setup, see Getting Started with Rails.

 Always test your new deployments in a staging environment before you deploy to your production application.
+See Managing Multiple Environments for an App for more info.

 The Unicorn server